9-9-9-9/Bit-Heroes-bot/README.md

+## THIS PROJECT IS NOT MAINTAINED.
+##### The following are the opinions of maintainer @daredoes
+###### This application is both simple and complex.
+At this point, I think an AI guided by the correct person could maybe figure it out.
+###### Windows support is much better than linux support.
+The mini client is the most optimal choice.
+###### This runs best when utilized in a VM and run completely in isolation.
+When I was running this 247, I had access to the VM with a VNC, and setup some scripting for screenshots on a dashboard along with some basic controls to make choices, or fix bug states.
+###### File an issue if you want something, tag an issue if you want my attention.
+Be kind to each other.
+###### Pay attention to your friends and family.
+How I played this game wasn't healthy, so I upgraded the bot and used that.
+That wasn't really healthy either.
+I don't do this anymore, still have my NFTs though.

 ## Welcome Bit Verse
 ### and new BH update at Nov 16th 2022 & Nov 28th 2022
 ### Remaining features need to be updated